trptcolin/toga/README.md

 For these examples, I'll assume knowledge of Cassandra terminology (Keyspace, ColumnFamily, Column, SuperColumn).

-In the first example, we'll open up a connection to a Cassandra server on the local machine, on the default port (9160).
-We assume that TestKeyspace is defined in the conf/storage-conf.xml file in your Cassandra directory.
+In the first example, I'll open up a connection to a Cassandra server on the local machine, on the default port (9160).
+I'll also assume that TestKeyspace is defined in the conf/storage-conf.xml file in your Cassandra directory.
 If that's not the case on your machine, you'll need to make it so to use the example.
 (See the articles The result is that we insert a Column with the name "full_name" and the value "Colin Jones", under the key "colin".

     (with-client ["localhost" 9160]
       (insert "TestKeyspace" "People" "colin" "full_name" "Colin Jones"))

-While this is pretty simple, obviously we will often want to insert multiple related columns at once in a given ColumnFamily.
+While this is pretty simple, obviously we'll often want to insert multiple related columns at once in a given ColumnFamily.
 We can do that by using a map rather than a key and value: